Police and Crime Panels

 Panels have been up and running in 41 English and Welsh police areas since November 2012.
-Each is, in England, administered by a "host authority", which has responsibility for providing administrative and policy support for the Panel.
-English host authorities have a grant of £53,000 per year from the Home Office to help them to do this.
-In Wales, Panels are run directly by the Home Office.
+Each is administered by a "host authority", which has responsibility for providing administrative and policy support for the Panel.
+Host authorities have a grant of £53,000 per year from the Home Office to help them to do this.

 - Guidance on role and composition (published October 2011)

 - Guidance on the scrutiny role of the Panel (published September 2012)

 - Guidance on confirmation hearings (published end August 2012)

 This guidance does not represent Home Office policy.
 The Home Office has produced regulations and statutory guidance which this guidance is designed to complement which can be found on their website.
 The LGA have also separately produced guidance covering other areas of PCP responsibility.

 More information on the LGA's support for PCP's can be found on the LGA Knowledge Hub Police and Crime Panel Support Group (signup required), by contacting the LGA Community Safety Team or by contacting Ed Hammond, Research and Information Manager at the Centre for Public Scrutiny on 020 7187 7369 or email@example.com